-Abstract Coastal hurricanes generate huge financial losses within the insurance industry.
+Coastal hurricanes generate huge financial losses within the insurance industry.
 The relative infrequency of severe coastal hurricanes implies that empirical probability estimates of the next big loss will be unreliable.
-Hurricane climatologists have recently developed statistical models to forecast the level of coastal hurricane activity from climate conditions prior to the season.
-Motivated by the usefulness of such models, in this chapter we analyze and model a catalogue of normalized insured losses caused by hurricanes affecting the United States.
-The catalogue of losses dates back through the 20th century.
-The purpose is to develop a preseason forecast tool that can be used for insurance applications.
+Hurricane climatologists have recently developed statistical models to forecast the level of coastal hurricane activity based on climate conditions prior to the season.
+Motivated by the usefulness of such models, in this chapter we analyze and model a catalog of normalized insured losses caused by hurricanes affecting the United States.
+The catalog of losses dates back through the twentieth century.
+The purpose of this work is to develop a preseason forecast tool that can be used for insurance applications.
 Although wind speed is directly related to damage potential, the amount of damage depends on both storm intensity and storm size.
-As anticipated we find climate conditions prior to the hurricane season provide information about the likelihood of insured hurricane losses.
-The models exploit this information to predict the distribution of likely annual losses and the distribution of a worst case catastrophic loss aggregated over the entire U.S. coast.
+As anticipated, we found that climate conditions prior to a hurricane season provide information about possible future insured hurricane losses.
+The models exploit this information to predict the distribution of likely annual losses and the distribution of a worst-case catastrophic loss aggregated over the entire US coast.